Bl4omArchie/oto/README.md

 # Integration of Temporal

-The very core of my service is now done and I can now think about scheduling and monitoring larger configuration of binaries with a more large amount of commands.
+The very core of my service is now done and I can now think about scheduling and monitoring larger configuration of executables with a more large amount of commands.
 To do so, I have to handle concurrency, events log and more to make a robust solution.
 As a solution, I've started the integration of Temporal.io in the `dev` branch where I launch, through a docker compose multiple services like temporal.io, temporal ui, postgresl and my API.